aartaka/guile-gsl/README.md

 ## Getting Started

-Install this library to where Guile can find it (Guix package definition is already provided) and start the REPL.
-`use-modules` the ones you need and make your computations.
-Here's a BLAS example from the GSL docs, adjusted to Scheme:
+Install this library to where Guile can find it (see Installation) and start the REPL. `use-modules` the ones you need and make your computations.
+Here's a BLAS example from the GSL docs, adjusted to
+Scheme:

 ``` scheme
 (use-modules ((gsl matrices) #:prefix mtx:))